These Christmas Tree Cinnamon Rolls make for the perfect holiday treat! Not only are they picture perfect, but they’re super simple to make too!

 Though cinnamon roll dough can take longer to make, you can definitely make it for this recipe!
 Homemade rolls take about 1 to 2 hours to rise, so that increases the wait time.

 When you make your cinnamon rolls from scratch, you can make flavor variations too.
-You can make them pumpkin or lemon.
+Like pumpkin or lemon flavor.
 You can also add extra filling, like adding a layer of Nutella.

 Christmas Tree Cinnamon Rolls